“Go out, be you, and like yourself.”Cindy Anderson

 - Mindfulness & Self-Compassion

-I started my work with children and families as a School Psychologist in 1993.
-I returned to school to receive my doctoral degree in Clinical Psychology in 1997, specializing in Child and Adolescent work.
-After an accredited two-year Clinical Child and Adolescent Psychology Internship and Fellowship at Children’s Mercy Hospital in Kansas City, I worked as a Child Psychologist in a hospital setting in St. Cloud, Minnesota for a number of years.
+My career with Child Psychology started as a School Psychologist in 1993.
+Afterwards, I returned to school to receive my doctoral degree in Clinical Psychology in 1997, further specializing in Parenting, Children and Adolescents.
+Following an accredited two-year Clinical Child and Adolescent Psychology Internship and Fellowship at Children’s Mercy Hospital in Kansas City, I worked as a Child Psychologist in a hospital setting in St. Cloud, Minnesota for a number of years.

 Dr. Anderson’s Training as a Board Certified Clinical Child Psychologist